-Producer: Various smallholders Location: Cauca Department Altitude: 1,200 - 2,000 masl Cultivar: Caturra & Colombia & Castillo Process: Fully washed Harvest: April - June Flavour profile: Cocoa, caramel & stewed cherries
+Producer: Various smallholders Location: Cauca Department Altitude: 1,200 - 2,000 masl Cultivar: Caturra & Colombia & Castillo Process: Fully washed Harvest: April - June Flavour profile: Milk chocolate, caramel & stewed cherries

 Colombia’s size alone certainly contributes to the different profiles that its 20 coffee-growing departments (out of a total 32) express in the cup, but even within growing regions there are plentiful variations due to the microclimates created by mountainous terrain, wind patterns, proximity to the Equator, and, of course, differences in varieties and processing techniques.

 The country’s northern regions (e.g. Santa Marta and Santander) with their higher temperatures and lower altitudes, offer full-bodied coffees with less brightness and snap; the central “coffee belt” of Antioquia, Caldas, and Quindio among others, where the bulk of the country’s production lies, produce those easy-drinking “breakfast blend” types, with soft nuttiness and big sweetness but low acidity.
 The southwestern departments of Nariño, Cauca, and Huila tend to have higher altitude farms, which comes through in more complex acidity and heightened florality in the profiles.